 the risk of being in the way of a flying golf ball.

-Campaigners also call for more Sunday services like the Stornoway Sports Centre and
+Others call for more Sunday services like the Stornoway Sports Centre to operate.

 Sunday employment but also attacks at the heart of traditional island values.